jptrrs/TrapsGoWet/README.md

 ![Preview](About/Preview.png)

 # [JPT] Traps Go Wet
-You don't need a bridge to build traps and fences on the water!
+Build traps on water without bridges in RimWorld.

 [**>>> DOWNLOAD IT HERE <<<**](https://github.com/jptrrs/TrapsGoWet/releases/latest)

+_Raiders aren't afraid to dip their toes, so why you're required to build a bridge to hold your trap?
+Just sink them to the bottom!_

+This will enable you to build any trap on any terrain.

 <a href="http://ko-fi.com/jptrrs"><img src="https://i.imgur.com/WAlozAQ.png" /></a>